GeeeHesso/pantafrontend/README.md

 The application displays data from the [API NetworkServer.jl](https://github.com/julianfritzsch/NetworkServer.jl) written in Julia by Julian Fritzsch (member of the GEEE), which itself uses the Pantagruel Julia project [PanTaGruEl.jl](https://github.com/laurentpagnier/pantagruel.jl).

-- **The running application can be tested here https://etranselec.ch/pantafrontend/**
+- **The running application can be tested at https://etranselec.ch/pantafrontend/**
 - The running API is accessible at https://pantagruelapi.iigweb.hevs.ch/docs
 - The version under development is linked to https://pantagruel-frontend-dev.netlify.app/
 - You can find example of a generate scenario at https://etranselec.ch/pantafrontend/?scenario=2023-07-13-11-19-32Change-Kriegers-Flak.json